 Which database you search in will determine the results that you get.
 For example, if you search in a health or nursing database, the results you get will be geared toward the health sciences and nursing.
 If you search in an education database, you'll get results that are focused on education.

 To help you find a database that is relevant to your area of study, we have divided the Library databases into subject areas.
 Here is how you can access them:

-1. On the Library Homepage, click on the Select a Subject drop-down menu in the Subject Resources box:
+1. On the Library Homepage, click the Research by Subject drop-down.

 2. Click the subject area that most closely matches your area of interest: